Gay New Orleans – Your Local Gay Travel Guide to the Big Easy

 Hi!
 We're Two Gay Expats

-Hola amigos and welcome to our gay travel blog!
-We are Andy and Trai, a gay couple traveling the world with PRIDE 🌈 …and our rescue dog, Pattie!
+Hi gorgeous, and welcome to our LGBTQ+ travel blog!
+We're Andy and Trai, a gay couple traveling the world with PRIDE 🌈 …and our rescue dog, Pattie!

-After meeting in San Francisco in 2018 and later moving to Chicago, we decided to quit our jobs in 2021, sell everything, and become Two Gay Expats!
+After meeting in San Francisco in 2018 and later moving to Chicago, we decided to quit our jobs in 2021, sell everything, and become Two Gay Expats.
+For over two years, we explored the best of gay Mexico while waiting for our house, Casa Cangrejo, to be completed in Tulum.
+We got married at The Beach Tulum in 2020 and became Mexican permanent residents in 2022.